sarahromani/supermileage.github.io/contact.md

 For more details about our team, go [here](/about/team.html).
 For sponsorship information, check out [this](/sponsors/) page.

-For sponsorship information or for more details about our team, please be sure to check out [these][2] pages.

 <p style="text-align: center;">
   <strong>Email Address:</strong><br />
   <a href="mailto:info@supermileage.ca">info@supermileage.ca</a>